manasvishrivastava09/React-Projects/README.md

  we have dynamic route for every restaurant that we have after that dynamic route , api call has been made.

+# Redux Toolkit
+- Install @reduxjs/toolkit and react-redux
+- Build our store
+- Connect our store to our app
+- Slice (cartSlice)
+- dispatch(action)
+- Selector